Beyond the ordinary – Most unique festivals of India to witness in 2025

 • Sacred Offerings: Devotees bring offerings of gold, jaggery, and coconuts to the deities, seeking blessings for prosperity and well-being.

-• Bath in Jampanna Vagu: A holy dip in the Jampanna Vagu, a tributary of the Godavari River, is believed to cleanse sins and grant spiritual solace.
+• Bath in Jampanna Vagu: A holy dip in the Jampanna Vagu, a tributary of the Godavari River, is believed to cleanse sins.

 • Tribal Gatherings: Tribal communities from across India come together, showcasing their unique customs, dances, and traditional attire, creating a colorful and dynamic atmosphere.

-• Historic Importance: This thousand-year-old festival has grown so large that the Telangana government declared it an official event and built infrastructure, including a motorable road, to accommodate the millions of devotees.
+• Historic Importance: This thousand-year-old festival has grown so large that the Telangana government declared it an official event.
+They built infrastructure, including a motorable road, to accommodate the millions of devotees.

 When and where to celebrate